aviadgawl/JavaScriptLab/README.md

 # AviadsLab

-This project is a banch of simple examples for new features in the JavaScript language.
+This project is a bunch of simple examples for new features in the JavaScript language.

 ## Getting Started